outmoded/rejoice/README.md

 rejoice -c app.json -p /full/path/node_modules
 ```

-This will allow you for your plugins to use relative paths in the config file as well.
+This will allow your plugins to use relative paths in the config file as well.
 See the example below.

 ```javascript
 {